 For more of an expanded overview, you can go to the following:

-Isaac Sheldon (5) ca.1629-1706. settled in Northampton, Massachusetts and is a founding father of the city.
+Isaac Sheldon (S0005) ca.1629-1706 settled in Northampton, Massachusetts and is a founding father of the city.
 He married (1st) Mary Woodford, (2nd) Mehitable Gunn.
 Descendants of his were victims in the Deerfield Massacre.

-Godfrey Sheldon (4) ca. 1599-1671 settled in Saco/Scarborough, Maine.
+Godfrey Sheldon (S0004) ca. 1599-1671 settled in Saco/Scarborough, Maine.
 He married Alice Frost.
 Descendants of his may have been part of the Salem Witch trials.

-Richard Sheldon (22) was thought to be a child of John and Joanna Vincent, but this has been proven be untrue.
+Richard Sheldon (S0022) was once thought to be a child of John S0008 and Joanna Vincent, but this has been proven untrue.
+However, DNA test results confirm he was related to John S0008 in some way.
 He is now listed to be one of the original progenitors.
 Little is known about him.